 It takes less than 3 minutes to cover one-way journey.
 There are only two cable cars to carry the tourists.
 You might need to book one day in advance during peak season.

 Entry fee: Rs.
 300 for adults, Rs 200 for children (3 to 12 yrs)

 8. Nainital Zoo

-Nainital zoo also known as Govind Ballabh Pant high altitude zoo, is located at a height of 2,100 metres on the Sher ka Danda hill in Tallital.
+Nainital Zoo, also known as Govind Ballabh Pant high altitude zoo, is located at a height of 2,100 meters on the Sher ka Danda hill in Tallital.

 Spread over an area of 11 acres, it provides shelter to several endangered animals like Himalayan bear, snow leopard, Tibetan wolf, Sambar deer and Himalayan civet.

 The zoo also houses various bird species like red Junglefowl, white peafowl, golden pheasant, forest owlet and hill partridge.